jaydenwindle/vrsify/README.md

 # vrsify - share the light

-vrsify is a simple web app that allows you to share scripture verses. simply tell it which verse and it will create a beautiful webpage that you can then post anywhere.
+vrsify is a simple web app that allows you to share scripture verses.
+It's currently under development, but check back often for updates.
+If you're a dev and want to fiddle around with it, it's not hard to figure out.